 3. Ceramic Coating

 As noted earlier, ceramic coating is made from silica dioxide.
 Some auto detailers may also refer to it as glass or crystal coating.
-Additionally, some ceramic coating may use nanotechnology to improve its hydrophobic quality and UV resistance.
+Additionally, some ceramic coatings may use nanotechnology to improve their hydrophobic quality and UV resistance.
 Auto detailers will call it nano-coating or nano-ceramic coating, and the application is slightly different from sealants.

 Instead of using a polishing machine, you’ll need to apply it by using an applicator pad and then rubbing it onto the surface in a crosshatch pattern.
 Almost like you’re painting the car with a brush.
 As you’d expect, it’s a long, complex, and labor-intensive process.
 So, if you don’t have the time or energy, it’s best to just go to an auto detailer and have them do it for you.